Knowledge extraction: Overview

 After the standardization of knowledge representation languages such as RDF and OWL, much research has been conducted in the area, especially regarding transforming relational databases into RDF, identity resolution, knowledge discovery and ontology learning.
 The general process uses traditional methods from information extraction and extract, transform, and load (ETL), which transform the data from the sources into structured formats.
+So understanding how the interact and learn from each other.

 The following criteria can be used to categorize approaches in this topic (some of them only account for extraction from relational databases):